nickzuber/infrared/README.md

 #### Greedy optimizations

 One thing that we do is **greedy grouping**.
 When we're parsing a file and we encounter a situation where we need to group nodes in a certain order, we take the greedy approach and group nodes left to right.
 This is different than how most JavaScript interpreters operate, which usually group nodes from right to left.
+Consider the following example comparing how the AST specification Shift groups nodes in a binary expression verses how we do it in Infrared.

 <p align="center"><img src="/.github/ast_example_text.png"></p>

 <img align="right" width="400px" src="/.github/ast_example_shift.png" />
 <img width="400px" src="/.github/ast_example_infrared.png" />

+<br /><br /><br /><br /><br />

+Using this greedy approach, we avoid having to make any lookahead operations.
+Instead of looking for the ending nodes and grouping backwards, Infrared just uses the context of the operation to march on forward, anticipating and grouping things as we go along.
+We sacrifice proper ordering for the speed of moving quickly.
+However, since all we care about are type comparisons, we can totally get away with doing this.
+Link to da proof why yo

 Overview
 --------